osteele/assignment-dashboard/README.md

 The next time it will skip commits that have already been ingested*, and will run faster.
 It also saves its work one repository at a time (and after each downloaded file), so if it is interrupted in the middle, it will pick up close to where it left off.

+#### Set User Names

+      $ FLASK_APP=assignment_dashboard flask set_usernames usernames.csv

+Update user names in the database from the rows in `usernames.csv`.

+`usernames.csv` should be a CSV file with a column named "name" or "username", and a column that contains the string "git" (or mixed-case versions of these strings).

+A subsequent call to `flask updatedb` will replace usernames in the database by the user's GitHub name if the GitHub name is not empty.

 ### Run the Web Application